gradualgames/shopkeep/README.md

 Instead of becoming a full virtual tabletop or implementing every rule of every RPG system, it provides a persistent character sheet that players and referees can update quickly during play.

-Using plain JSON files keeps the data easy to inspect, back up, edit manually, and migrate as the project evolves.
+Using plain JSON files keeps the data easy to inspect, back up, restore, edit manually, and migrate as the project evolves.
 The goal is to make bookkeeping easier without getting in the way of actually playing the game.